sbenidt/CalculatorLibrary/README.md

 # CalculatorLibrary

-Code from playing around with various unittest libraries and coverage report`
+Code from playing around with various unittest libraries and coverage reports`